dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_c_reference.rst

         :header: "Argument", "Description"
         :widths: auto

-        "*In*, *Out*", "Pointers to input and output arrays, assumed to be the local portion of the 3D grid array, stored contiguously in memory, consistent with definition of ``Grid`` in planning stage."
+        "*In*, *Out*", "Pointers to input and output arrays, assumed to be the local portion of the 3D grid array, stored contiguously in memory, consistent with definition of ``DataGrid`` in planning stage."

 .. note::